After Dark Review: the Tourism Expansion

 How Colossal Order handle Cities: Skylines expansions

-It’s worth talking about how the game’s devs (and publisher Paradox – see Crusader Kings II, etc) handle expansions for this game.
+It’s worth talking about how the game’s devs (and publisher Paradox - see Crusader Kings II, etc) handle expansions for this game.
 So far, they’ve put out major DLC roughly every six months.
 Each expansion has added a ton of new assets and things to play with and has been released side-by-side with a major patch.
+So anyway, the upshot is that some important expansion features actually got released for free, meaning the core game without DLC has had three years of updates and is even better than at launch.

 After Dark: is it worth it?